-In addition, as discussed above for specified races, period infant mortality rates for specific Hispanic-origin groups tend to be underestimated when compared with rates based on the national linked birth and infant death data set as shown in Table C. Comparisons are also affected by the approximate 2 percent of infant death records that are not linked to their corresponding birth record.
+In addition, as discussed above for specified races, period infant mortality rates for specific Hispanic-origin groups tend to be underestimated when compared with rates based on the national linked birth and infant data set as shown in table D. Comparisons also are affected by the approximate 2 percent of infant death records that are not linked to the corresponding birth rates.

-Caution should be exercised when generalizing from the ratios of cohort-to-period rates for 1986 with data for 1989, because the reporting area for Hispanic data has expanded from 18 reporting States and the District of Columbia in 1986 to 43 reporting States and the District of Columbia in 1989.
-The Hispanic reporting area for 1986 included: Arizona, Arkansas, California, Colorado, District of Columbia, Georgia, Hawaii, Illinois, Indiana, Kansas, Mississippi, Nebraska, New Jersey, New York, North Dakota, Ohio, Texas, Utah and Wyoming.
+Caution should be exercised when generalizing from the ratios of cohort-to-period rates for 1986-87 with data for 1990, because the area for Hispanic data has expanded from 18 States and the District of Columbia in 1986-87 to 45 States, New York State (excluding New York City), and the District of Columbia in 1990.
+The Hispanic area for 1986-87 included: Arizona, Arkansas, California, Colorado, District of Columbia, Georgia, Hawaii, Illinois, Indiana, Kansas, Mississippi, Nebraska, New Jersey, New York, North Dakota, Ohio, Texas, Utah and Wyoming.

-Small numbers of infant deaths for specific Hispanicorigin groups can result in infant mortality rates subject to relatively large random variation (see section "Random variation in numbers of deaths, death rates, and mortality rates and ratios").
+Small numbers of infant deaths for specific Hispanicorigin groups can result in infant mortality rates subject to relatively large random variation (see section "Random variation in numbers of deaths, death rates, and mortality rates and ratios.")

-Tabulation list-Causes of death for infants are tabulated according to a list of causes that is different from the list of causes for the population of all ages, except for the Each Cause List.
-(See section "Cause-of-death classification.")
-California-From 1985 to 1988, data on age at death for California, were biased in the categories 1-23 hours and 1 day because of processing errors that affected selected infants who died within 24 hours after birth.
+Tabulation list--Causes of death for infants are tabulated according to a list of causes that is different from the list of causes for the population of all ages, except for the Each Cause List.
+(See "Cause-of-death classification" under "Cause of death.")

+California--From 1985 to 1988, data on age at death for California were biased in the categories 1-23 hours and 1 day because of processing errors that affected selected infants who died within 24 hours after birth.
 Specifically, some infants who died within 1-23 hours of birth were erroneously coded as dying at 1 day after birth.
+The effect of these errors on national data for the years 1985-88 shown in table 2-4 is negligible.
+The problem was identified and corrected for 1989 and subsequent years.